julianvollmer/node-websockets/doc/server.md

 # WebSocketServer

-    Stability: 1 - Experimental;
+    Stability: 2 - Unstable;
-    Theere will be changes about the message event.
+    Theere will be changes around the streaming api.

 Access this module with `require('websockets').Server`

 ## Class: WebSocketServer

 The `WebSocketServer` class handles multiple WebSocket connections.
-It uses internally `WebSocketUpgrade` for http upgrade process and `WebSocket` for parsing and reading WebSocket frames.
+It uses internally `WebSocketUpgrade` for the http upgrade process and `WebSocket` for parsing and reading WebSocket frames.

 ### new WebSocketServer([options])